-The HPL-AI benchmark seeks to highlight the convergence of HPC and artificial intelligence (AI) workloads based on machine learning (ML) and deep learning (DL) by solving a system of linear equations using novel, mixed-precision algorithms that exploit modern hardware.
-While traditional HPC focuses on simulation runs for modeling phenomena in a variety of scientific disciplines, the mathematical models that drive these computations require, for the most part, 64-bit accuracy.
-On the other hand, the ML/DL methods that fuel advances in AI can achieve the desired results at 32-bit or even lower floating-point precisions.
-This lesser demand for accuracy fueled a resurgence of interest in new hardware platforms that deliver a mix of unprecedented performance levels and energy savings to achieve the classification and recognition fidelity afforded by higher-accuracy formats.
+The High Performance LINPACK for Accelerator Introspection (HPL-AI) benchmark seeks to highlight the convergence of HPC and AI workloads based on machine learning (ML) and deep learning (DL) by solving a system of linear equations using novel, mixed-precision algorithms that exploit modern hardware.
+While traditional HPC focuses on simulation runs for modeling phenomena in a variety of scientific disciplines, the mathematical models that drive these computations mostly require 64-bit However, the ML/DL methods that fuel advances in AI achieve the desired results at 32-bit or even lower precisions.
+This lesser demand for working precision fueled a resurgence of interest in new hardware accelerators that deliver a mix of unprecedented performance levels and energy savings to achieve the fidelity in classification and recognition tasks afforded by higher-accuracy formats on traditional hardware.

 Find out more at https://icl.bitbucket.io/hpl-ai/